EsferUs7/useinovtat-hw5/README.md

 # useinovtat-hw5
 ### Hi 🤝!
 I'm just a guy.
-I don't know what to say because this is my homework.
+I don't know what to say cause this is my homework.
 So let's not talk about me, but about MOSS...

 ---